FAR PROJECT CO-WEAVERS

 Jassy Watson, who lives on the sub-tropical coast of Queensland Australia, is a mother of four, a passionate organic gardener, an artist, and a student of ancient history and religion at Macquarie University, Sydney.
 She runs a small business Goddesses Garden to keep women’s sacred circles, art, music and gardening practices alive.

-Rev. Dr. Angela Yarber is Pastor for Preaching and Worship at Wake Forest Baptist Church at Wake Forest University.
-She has a PhD in Art and Religion from the Graduate Theological Union at UC Berkeley and is author of Embodying the Feminine in the Dances of the World’s Religions, along with numerous articles about the intersections among the arts, religion, and gender/sexuality.
-Next year, she has two new books coming out: The Gendered Pulpit: Sex, Body, and Desire in Preaching and Worship and Dance in Scripture: How Biblical Dancers can Revolutionize Worship Today.
-She has been a clergy woman and professional dancer and artist since 1999 and she teaches a course as an adjunct professor at Wake Forest University School of Divinity.
+Rev. Dr. Angela Yarber has a PhD in Art and Religion from the Graduate Theological Union at UC Berkeley and is author of Embodying the Feminine in the Dances of the World’s Religions, The Gendered Pulpit: Sex, Body, and Desire in Preaching and Worship, Dance in Scripture: How Biblical Dancers can Revolutionize Worship Today, Holy Women Icons, Tearing Open the Heavens: Selected Sermons from Year B, Microaggressions in Ministry: Confronting the Violence of Everyday Church, and Holy Women Icons Contemplative Coloring Book.
+She has been a clergywoman and professional dancer and artist since 1999.
 For more on her research, ministry, dance, or to purchase one of her icons, visit: www.angelayarber.com

 Corinna Guerrero is a 5th year doctoral student at the Graduate Theological Union (GTU) in Biblical Studieswith specializations in Hebrew Bible and Literary Theory.
 She will be proposing her dissertation on Adoni-bezek and Characterization Theory in the near future.
 In addition to her studies Ms. Guerrero is currently a Newhall Teaching Fellow at the GTU and an Adjunct Instructor at the American Baptist Seminary of the West.
 In her personal life Ms. Guerrero is also a wife and mother of a 3 year old daughter named Eva.